 - Lowering blood pressure

-- Decreases blood sugar levels—helping those with type 2 diabetes
+- Decreasing blood sugar levels—helping those with Type 2 diabetes

 What About the Children?

 You don’t want to be making one meal for you and different plates for your kids.

 I know, it’s a hassle, and you lack the time.

 Scientists from the University of Colorado explain that a high-protein, low-carb diet is perfectly safe for children, for either maintaining a healthy weight or for fat reduction.

 The benefits for the kids include: